Avian clutch size - the average number of eggs found in a particular (or comparable) bird species nest - often correlates with latitude.

 See: Wikipedia for details.

-None of the theories yet has sufficient supporting field-evidence to be accepted as a definitive explanation.
+To date, none of the theories has sufficient supporting field-evidence to be accepted as a definitive explanation.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.